Area-53-Robotics/53D-High-Stakes-Notebook/entries/pre-season/pre-reveal-reflection.typ

 #h(1em) Something that we did right from last season that I want to keep for this season is our gantt charts.
 These gantt charts have been very helpful for planning ahead and making deadlines.
 I am very excited to continue working with 53D for this season!

 #h(1em) I predict that the new game will have a shooting element.
-For the past two games, spin up and over under, there was a shooting mechanism where we had to throw a game element across the field.
+For the past two games, Spin Up and Over Under, there was a shooting mechanism where we had to throw a game element across the field.
 This aspect of the game encourages a diverse array of robots because there are multiple ways of throwing an object: catapults, punchers, kicker, and slingshots.
 Additionally, since the team has experience with building shooting mechanisms, having a game with a shooting mechanic will give us an early advantage.

 = Ishika